 All Direct Loan recipients must register for at least six credit hours in their program of study each semester and remain registered at least half time until their loans are disbursed.
 If you drop below six credit hours in a semester or completely withdraw from school, you may not receive the full amount of your loan or the loan may be canceled.
 Students receiving Direct Loans must sign a master promissory note (MPN) before funds are credited to student accounts.
-The MPN can be signed at studentaid.gov.
+The MPN can be signed at studentaid.gov (look under the heading "Loans & Grants).
 Select, I'm an undergraduate student.

 Funds will be applied directly to your student account at the college.

-FEDERAL DIRECT LOAN LIMITS
+FFDFRAL DIRECT LOAN LIMITS

-Dependent Students (except when parents denied a PLUS) Class Level Base Amount Additional Unsubsidized Total Aggregate Limit Freshman \$3,500 \$2,000 \$5,500 \$31,000 with a maximum Sophomore \$4,500 \$2,000 \$6,500 \$23,000 in Direct Subsidized Loans Independent Students (and dependent students whose parents are denied a PLUS) Class Level Base Amou nt Additional Unsubsidiz ed Total Aggregate Limit Freshman \$3,500 \$6,000 \$9,500 \$57,500 with a maximum Sophomore \$4,500 \$6,000 \$10,500 \$23,000 in Direct Subsidized Loans
+EDERAL DIRECT LOAN LIIVIITS Dependent Students (except when parents denied a PLUS) Class Level Base Amount Additional Unsubsidized Total Aggregate Limit Freshman \$3,500 \$2,000 \$5,500 \$31,000 with a maximum Sophomore \$4,500 \$2,000 \$6,500 \$23,000 in Direct Subsidized Loans Independent Students (and dependent students whose parents are denied a PLUS) Class Level Base Amou nt Additional Unsubsidiz ed Total Aggregate Limit Freshman \$3,500 \$6,000 \$9,500 \$57,500 with a maximum Sophomore \$4,500 \$6,000 \$10,500 \$23,000 in Direct Subsidized Loans